wright-group/WrightTools/paper/paper.md

 # Introduction

-"Multidimensional spectroscopy" (MDS) is an umbrella term for a family of analytical techniques that interrogate the response of a material to multiple stimuli, typically multiple electric fields.
+"Multidimensional spectroscopy" (MDS) is a family of analytical techniques that interrogate the response of a material to multiple stimuli (these stimuli are typically multiple, ultrafast electric fields).
 This approach has several unique capabilities:

 - resolving congested states [@ZhaoWei1999b; @DonaldsonPaulMurray2008a]
 - extracting spectra that would otherwise be selection-rule disallowed [@BoyleErinSelene2013b; @BoyleErinSelene2014a],
 - resolving fully coherent dynamics [@PakoulevAndreiV2009a],
-- measuring coupling [@WrightJohnCurtis2011a]
+- measuring coupling [@WrightJohnCurtis2011a],
-- resolving ultrafast dynamics
+- resolving ultrafast dynamics [@SmallwoodChristopherL2018a; @CzechKyleJonathan2015a].

-In our view, the most exciting thing about these techinques is the great number of different approaches that scientists can take to learn about material quantum states.
+In our view, the most exciting aspect of these techniques is the vast number of different approaches that scientists can take to learn about material quantum states.
 Often, a great number of these experiments can be accomplished with a single instrument.

 Modern innovations in optics and laser science are bringing multidimensional spectroscopy to more and more laboratories around the world.